kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ## Download a ZIM archive (all platforms)

-You will need a ZIM file to work with this app.
-For testing, it comes packaged with an archive of the top 100 Wikipedia articles in English.
+You will need a ZIM file to do anything useful with this app.
+For testing, it only comes packaged with an archive of the top 100 Wikipedia articles in English.
 You can download other ZIM archives from the Configuration page in the app (the download completes in the browser).
 Place the file in an accessible location on your device, and use the Select Storage button in the app to rescan storage and display buttons that let you pick the file or the file's folder.

 Alternatively, you can download ZIM archives from http://wiki.kiwix.org/wiki/Content_in_all_languages on a regular PC and (if you are using an external device like a mobile) transfer them to your device with a USB cable.